rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site Administrator I can access models from the Django admin panel so that I can interact directly with the database [#35](https://github.com/rkillickdev/plan-it-go/issues/35) | Pass |

-`I have created a superuser who has access to the entirety of the Django Admin panel and a 'moderator' login, who has limited access to the Django Admin panel, based on the tasks they need to carry out.
-Currently, only the superuser can approve a destination, to ensure these are only available to regular site users once they have been checked thoroughly.`
+`I have created a superuser who has access to the entirety of the Django Admin panel and a 'moderator' login, who has limited access to the Django Admin panel, based on the tasks they need to carry out.`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |
 | As a user with staff status I can add and amend details for destinations so that the content on the site can continually be expanded and updated [#39](https://github.com/rkillickdev/plan-it-go/issues/39) | Pass |

 `I have created a user called 'moderator' and as a superuser, allocated them 'staff' status.
 This mean that on successful login, they can access a 'destinations' page where they can create new destinations or update existing.
-Once a new destination has been created, it will not be displayed to regular site users until it has been approved by a super user via the Django Admin Panel.
+Once a new destination has been created, it will not be displayed to regular site users until it has been approved via the Django Admin Panel.
 This prevents a situation where a destination might be available to browse but it has no places to display yet.`

 ![PlanIt-Go user story test staff login](docs/testing/userstories/gifs/pp4-user-story-testing-staff-login.gif)